I don’t usually talk about world events in this space.

 Black lives matter.

-I know some people won’t be happy with this post, and that’s…well, that’s too bad.
+I know some people won’t be happy with this post, and that’s…well,

-Instead of trying to tell you what racism is like, let me tell you about something I regret.
+tell you about something I regret.
 I don’t have many regrets.
-This one, though, it really eats at me sometimes.
+This one, though,

 I was in a store with my father a few years ago.
 These two biker dudes (stereotypically bearded wearing black tees and leather vests and patches and all) in line ahead of us at the checkout were talking to us about traveling and my dad was talking to them about traveling because he loves a road trip.
 Then they said something about how they always detour around DC.
 They looked like we should know why.
 We didn’t, so my dad says “Yeah, I don’t like the traffic there, either.”
 They’re on motorcycles and I wouldn’t want to be caught in traffic on a hot highway on a motorcycle.
 It sucks enough when you’re in a car.